 b.
 If an MFAF is used, DCCF-1 indicates to DCCF-2 the MFAF (MFAF-1 or MFAF-2).

 c.
 If an MFAF is not used, DCCF-2 provides DCCF-2 Notification Endpoint information in the response to DCCF-1.

 d.
+DCCF-1 and DCCF-2 determine whether subscriptions to Data Sources need to be updated.

+NOTE 1: As per clause 5A.2, each Data Source NF or Set of Data Source NF should be associated with only one DCCF instance or DCCF Set.
+Therefore based on the subscription information for the UE provided by DCCF-1, DCCF-2 should select a new Data Source NF and inform DCCF-1.

+e.
 DCCF-2 confirms the context transfer from the DCCF-1.

 10. If a new DCCF (DCCF-2) is selected in step 4, DCCF-2 informs the MFAF (MFAF-1 or MFAF-2) that DCCF-2 is now the DCCF for the UE.

-11. DCCF-2 determines if the data source needs to be changed
+11. If the DCCF has not changed, DCCF-1 informs the Data Source of the MFAF (MFAF-2) notification endpoint information (either via update of a subscription to the existing data source or via a new subscription to a new data source if selected by DCCF-1).
+Notifications are subsequently sent from the Data Source to MFAF-2.

-12. If the Data source is unchanged, DCCF-1 updates the Data Source with MFAF-2 Notification Endpoint Information (if there is a new MFAF-2), or DCCF-2 Notification Endpoint Information (if there is a new DCCF-2 and MFAF is not used) indicating that DCCF-2 is the new DCCF subscribing for data/analytics.
+12. If the DCCF has changed, DCCF-2 updates/subscribes to the Data Source, providing MFAF-2 Notification Endpoint Information (if there is a new MFAF-2), or DCCF-2 Notification Endpoint Information (if MFAF is not used) and indicating that DCCF-2 is the new DCCF subscribing for data/analytics.

-13. If the Data source is changed, DCCF-2 subscribes to the relevant data source(s), if it is not yet subscribed to the data source(s) for the data required for the data subscription:

 a.
 If an MFAF is used, DCCF-2 indicates to Data source the MFAF (MFAF-1 or MFAF-2).

 b.
 If an MFAF is not used, DCCF-2 provides DCCF-2 Notification Endpoint information to Data source.